-An in depth examination and analysis of a specific health issue.
+An examination and analysis of a specific health issue.
 Topics chosen will change periodically to reflect contemporary concerns.
-Examples of courses taught in the past include environmental health, women's health issues, and death and dving.

 HED 530 Student Teaching

 Prerequisites: All coursework in health education must be completed prior to student teaching.

 This course provides the capstone experience in the health education program.
 Students are required to spend 8 weeks in a K-6 setting and 8 weeks in a 7-12 setting.
 The placement is full-time, five days a week.
 Students work with a cooperating teacher, who is chosen by the department, and a supervising professor from the University.
 Emphasis is placed on the implementation of teaching and curriculum approaches taught in previous courses and preparing students to plan and execute instructional activities to create productive learning environments and to monitor and assess student learning.